ros2/ros2_documentation/source/Tutorials/Intermediate/Colcon-Tutorial.rst

 To build the samples, you will need to install ROS 2.

-Follow the `installation instructions </Installation/>`.
+Follow the :doc:`installation instructions <../../Installation>`.

-.. attention:: If installing from Debian packages, this tutorial requires the `desktop installation <linux-install-debians-install-ros-2-packages>`.
+.. attention:: If installing from Debian packages, this tutorial requires the :ref:`desktop installation <linux-install-debians-install-ros-2-packages>`.

 Basics
 ------